Introduction

 Relation to Engineering and Physics convention:

-In engineering, physics, and signal processing, the opposite exponential signs are often chosen:
+In engineering, physics, and signal processing, the opposite sign convention is typically used:

 \[